jwolpert/fabric/docs/gettingstarted.md

 If a file cannot be located, make sure your curl commands executed successfully and make sure you are in the directory where you pulled the source code.

-If you are receiving timeout or GRPC communication errors, try restarting your failing docker process.
+If you are receiving timeout or GRPC communication errors, make sure you have the correct version of Docker installed - v1.13.0.
+Then try restarting your failing docker process.
 For example:
 ```bash
 docker stop peer0
 ```